markteicher/tenable_vm_scan_extractor.py/README.md

 - Tenable Vulnerability Management API availability

 ### Pass 2 scan-name counts do not match Pass 1
-The script design expects Pass 2 to preserve the authoritative `name` count from Pass 1.
+The script design expects Pass 2 to preserve the scan count from Pass 1.

 Inspect: